damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 1\.
 This agreement is an indissoluble part of the {Employment or Contractor} Agreement.

 2\.
 Contributor represents and warrants that any work performed by Contributor pursuant to their {Employment or Contractor} relationship with GitLab will be their original work and does not invade the copyrights or other proprietary rights of any party, that there are no contractual or other arrangements which could interfere with performing their work, and that Contributor has the full power and authority to grant the rights hereunder.
 The Parties agree that Contributor’s work has been specially ordered and commissioned by GitLab as a work for hire.
 Should, under Dutch and/or foreign law, any activities and/or work the Contributor performs and/or creates within the scope of Contributor’s {Employment or Contractor} relationship with GitLab be protected by any intellectual property right(s) (for example, but not limited to, copyrights, (industrial) design rights, patent rights, (semi-conductor) topography rights, plant variety rights, accompanying rights, trade name rights, trade mark rights, database rights:

-   1. GitLab shall be the sole author of Contributor’s work and any work embodying Contributor’s work according to the Intellectual Property Act (Auteurswet) and no rights thereto shall accrue in any manner to Contributor.
+&nbsp;&nbsp;&nbsp;a.
+GitLab shall be the sole author of Contributor’s work and any work embodying Contributor’s work according to the Intellectual Property Act (Auteurswet) and no rights thereto shall accrue in any manner to Contributor.
 To the extent that Contributor’s work is not properly characterized as a work made for hire, Contributor grants to GitLab all right, title and interest in Contributor’s work, including all copyright rights, in perpetuity and throughout the world.
-   1. GitLab shall be the sole owner of all patents, copyrights, trade secrets and other intellectual property rights related to Contributor’s work.
+&nbsp;&nbsp;&nbsp;b.
+GitLab shall be the sole owner of all patents, copyrights, trade secrets and other intellectual property rights related to Contributor’s work.
 Contractor also agrees to waive any and all moral rights relating to the work product, including but not limited to, any and all rights of identification of authorship and any and all rights of approval, restriction or limitation on use, and subsequent modifications.
-   1. Contributor shall not register him/herself as patent holder, design right holder, trade mark holder and/or holder of any other intellectual property right in respect thereof.
+&nbsp;&nbsp;&nbsp;c.
+Contributor shall not register him/herself as patent holder, design right holder, trade mark holder and/or holder of any other intellectual property right in respect thereof.
-   1. Contributor warrants that the intellectual property rights are unencumbered (onbezwaard) and not protected by any third party (intellectual property) rights.
+&nbsp;&nbsp;&nbsp;d.
+Contributor warrants that the intellectual property rights are unencumbered (onbezwaard) and not protected by any third party (intellectual property) rights.

 3\.
 GitLab is entitled to file / register for intellectual property protection in GitLab's name or the name of its company / undertaking as patent, (industrial) design, trade mark or any other intellectual property right;